Sep. 14, 2022

 Over the ensuing weeks, the patient became increasingly more ataxic, declined rapidly in terms of memory and cognition, and eventually became anarthric.
 By 4 months after admission he had become bedridden and rigid, with prominent startle myoclonus.
 The patient died 5 months after onset of his initial symptoms.
 Autopsy revealed extensive spongiform change and astrogliosis, confirming the diagnosis of Creutzfeldt-Jakob disease (Contributed by John Greenlee MD).

-Interestingly, a number of reports have been published that demonstrate the presence of prion-like elements in yeast (75).
+Interestingly, a number of reports have been published that demonstrate the presence of prion-like elements in yeast (86).
 Experiments show that these elements lead to aggregation and amyloid formation of a protein.
-The transmission of these abnormal properties is related to the presence of the altered protein, rather than nucleic acid (32).
+The transmission of these abnormal properties is related to the presence of the altered protein, rather than nucleic acid (39).
 These studies suggest that prions (ie, abnormally folded proteins) as a cause of abnormal phenotypes are more widespread than realized.
-Misfolded proteins have also been hypothesized to underlie a number of neurodegenerative diseases (53; 70).
+Misfolded proteins have also been hypothesized to underlie a number of neurodegenerative diseases (63; 81; 11).
+Relevant to this topic is a report of transmission of multiple system atrophy to transgenic mice that express a mutant α–synuclein transgene (67), as well as presumed transmission of amyloid-beta pathology and cerebral amyloid angiopathy to recipients of pituitary-derived growth hormone who died of Creutzfeldt-Jakob disease (35).
 Although these diseases may not be transmissible in the same way that the subacute spongiform encephalopathies are, the pathogenic protein specific for these diseases is misfolded and thought to spread throughout the CNS by means of a prion-like mechanism, in which the misfolded protein leads to misfolding of the wild type protein.
-In fact, a CSF RT-QuIC assay has been used for the detection of misfolded proteins associated with non-prion neurodegenerative diseases (09).
+In fact, a CSF RT-QuIC assay has been used for the detection of misfolded proteins associated with non-prion neurodegenerative diseases (10).

-Of concern has been the occurrence of an outbreak of bovine spongiform encephalopathy ("mad-cow disease") in Britain with the subsequent emergence of variant Creutzfeldt-Jakob disease.
-Compelling evidence indicates that variant Creutzfeldt-Jakob disease resulted from oral ingestion of beef contaminated with the bovine spongiform encephalopathy agent (76).
-Fortunately, there has been a steadily decreasing number of variant Creutzfeldt-Jakob cases, with no cases occurring in the United Kingdom since 1 case was reported in 2016, presumably due to the decline in cases of bovine spongiform encephalopathy.
-An atypical sporadic strain of bovine spongiform encephalopathy in a number of countries is under observation and can be accessed at the following website:https://www.aphis.usda.gov/aphis/newsroom/stakeholder-info/sa_by_date/sa-2018/sa-08/atypical-bse-detection.
+The occurrence of an outbreak of bovine spongiform encephalopathy ("mad-cow disease") in Britain with the subsequent emergence of variant Creutzfeldt-Jakob disease has raised public health concerns.
+Compelling evidence indicates that variant Creutzfeldt-Jakob disease resulted from oral ingestion of beef contaminated with the bovine spongiform encephalopathy agent (87).
+Fortunately, there has been a steadily decreasing number of variant Creutzfeldt-Jakob cases, with only 1 case reported in the United Kingdom in 2016, presumably due to the decline in cases of bovine spongiform encephalopathy.
+An atypical sporadic strain of bovine spongiform encephalopathy in a number of countries is under observation and can be accessed at the following website:https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/cattle-disease-information/cattle-bse/cattle-bse.

 Studies have shown that in some of the prion diseases a variety of body fluids are infectious, including spinal fluid, blood, saliva, urine, and feces (05).
-Studies have also reported infectious material in the blood of patients with variant and sporadic Creutzfeldt-Jakob patients (15).
-An ongoing United States surveillance study found no evidence of transmission of Creutzfeldt-Jakob disease in recipients of blood transfusions from donors who developed Creutzfeldt-Jakob disease (14); however, the latter result has to be considered tentative because one would anticipate an extremely prolonged incubation period if transmission from this source occurred, considering the low infectivity of blood and the peripheral route of entry.
-Secondary transmission of variant Creutzfeldt-Jakob disease, which is more lymphotrophic than classical Creutzfeldt-Jakob disease, is thought to have occurred through transfusion of blood from patients with variant Creutzfeldt-Jakob disease (69).
+Studies have also reported infectious material in the blood of patients with variant and sporadic Creutzfeldt-Jakob patients (19).
+An ongoing United States surveillance study found no evidence of transmission of Creutzfeldt-Jakob disease in recipients of blood transfusions from donors who developed Creutzfeldt-Jakob disease (17); however, the latter result has to be considered tentative because one would anticipate an extremely prolonged incubation period if transmission from this source occurred, considering the low infectivity of blood and the peripheral route of entry.
+Secondary transmission of variant Creutzfeldt-Jakob disease, which is more lymphotrophic than classical Creutzfeldt-Jakob disease, is thought to have occurred through transfusion of blood from patients with variant Creutzfeldt-Jakob disease (80).
 A variety of tissues of prion disease patients are infectious.
-Although the skin of Creutzfeldt-Jakob patients was demonstrated to have PrPSc and to be infectious, there is no evidence that skin transmission of PrPSc leads to disease in humans (48).
-Another study demonstrated PrPSc in the cornea, ocular fluid, retina, choroid, sclera, and optic nerve of some patients with sporadic Creutzfeldt-Jakob disease; in some cases, PrPSc was demonstrated by immunohistochemical staining of retinal tissue (47).
+Although the skin of Creutzfeldt-Jakob patients was demonstrated to have PrPSc and to be infectious, there is no evidence that skin transmission of PrPSc leads to disease in humans (56).
+Another study demonstrated PrPSc in the cornea, ocular fluid, retina, choroid, sclera, and optic nerve of some patients with sporadic Creutzfeldt-Jakob disease; in some cases, PrPSc was demonstrated by immunohistochemical staining of retinal tissue (55).
+It is likely that there is variable infectivity of peripheral tissues from both variant and sporadic Creutzfeld-Jakob patients, depending on when the tissue is obtained during the disease course and how long the assay is monitored (18).

 The identification of particular mutations of the prion protein gene among cases of familial Creutzfeldt-Jakob disease signifies that in utero identification of this disease and a subsequent elective therapeutic abortion are possible.
 Prevention of disease among individuals who are known to carry the mutation, but are not yet affected, is unfortunately not possible at present.